 Figure 1: Original shapes with various fills and their semi-transparent counterparts

-To set a transparency value for your shape, follow these steps:
+To learn to set a Transparency value for your shape in PowerPoint 2016 for Mac, follow these steps:

 Figure 2: Format Shape option selected